TD-Dan/Ai-User-Framework/framework_protocol.md

     *   **1.2: Diagnostic Remediation (The "Make the awakening seamless" protocol)**
         *   **Purpose:** To guide the user through correcting any non-critical integrity failures with minimal cognitive load.
 This protocol is only invoked if Sub-Protocol 1.1 fails.
         *   **Process:**
-            1. The AI will analyze the specific discrepancies found (e.g., missing file, un-catalogued file, version conflict).
+            1. The AI will analyze the specific discrepancies found (e.g., missing file, un-catalogued file, version conflict). **Do not create any files without user consent.**
             2. The AI will present a consolidated diagnostic report to the user.
 For each error, the report must include a list of numbered, actionable, suggested remediation steps.
             3. The AI will await a user directive corresponding to the suggested actions.
             4. Upon receiving a directive, the AI will apply the fix and **must return to Sub-Protocol 1.1** to re-run the complete integrity verification.